Zhang Jiaqi (diver): Sports career

 In 2008, Zhang was sent by her mother to a gymnastics club in Dongcheng District of Beijing for gymnastics training.
 But after practicing for a period of time, she was retired by the coach as she was deemed not fit to do gymnastics.
 As a result, Zhang was sent to the diving club of the General Administration of Sport of China to learn swimming and diving.

 In 2010, the Beijing diving team went to the club where Zhang was located to select young athletes.
 Zhang, who was less than seven years old, was selected in the second team of the Beijing diving team and officially began professional diving training.
 In 2014, she entered the first team of the Beijing diving team.

 On 8 May 2016, she won the finals of the National Diving Championships women's single meter platform with 408.55 points.

 On 24 February 2017, at the FINA Diving Grand Prix in Germany, Zhang won the silver medal in the women's singles 10-meter platform runner-up with 352.3 points.
 On 26 February, Zhang and her partner Zhang Minjie won the women's doubles at 10-meter platform with 327.84 points.
 On 14 May, Zhang won the finals of the women's singles 10-meter platform of the National Diving Championship with 413.3 points.

 On 18 May, during the women's individual all-around competition, Zhang was as a runner-up with 700.8 points.
-On August 22, in the 13th National Games diving competition, Zhang Jiaqi and her partner Zhang Minjie won the women's double 10-meter platform championship with 356.58 points, On 25 August at the 13th National Games Women's Single 10, Zhang Jiaqi scored three full points in the final jump and finally won the championship with 427.45 points.
+On 22 August, in the 13th National Games diving competition, Zhang Jiaqi and her partner Zhang Minjie won the women's double 10-meter platform championship with 356.58 points, On 25 August at the 13th National Games Women's Single 10, Zhang Jiaqi scored three full points in the final jump and finally won the championship with 427.45 points.
 At the 2018 Asian Games, Zhang and Zhang Minjie won the gold medal at the women's 10m synchro platform.

 At the same time, she also finished her first National Games with two championships.
 In June 2018, at the 2018 FINA Diving World Cup in Wuhan, Zhang won gold medals in the women's 10m platform with 427.30 points and women's 10 m synchro with 366.12 points alongside Zhang Minjie.
-On November 4, at the FINA Diving Grand Prix in Singapore, Zhang won the women's singles 10m platform with 400.75 points.
+On 4 November, at the FINA Diving Grand Prix in Singapore, Zhang won the women's singles 10m platform with 400.75 points.

 At the 2020 Summer Olympics, she won the gold medal together with Chen Yuxi in the synchronized 10 metre platform event.

-At the 2021 National Games of China in Shaanxi, Zhang won the silver medal in the women's single 10m platform, while representing the Beijing diving team on September 6.
-On September 9, she and Chen Yuxi won the gold medal in the women's 10m platform.
+At the 2021 National Games of China in Shaanxi, Zhang won the silver medal in the women's single 10m platform, while representing the Beijing diving team on 6 September.
+On 9 September, she and Chen Yuxi won the gold medal in the women's 10m platform.